 Leah Naomi Green (’08) is the author of The More Extravagant Feast (Graywolf Press, 2020), selected by Li-Young Lee for the Walt Whitman Award of the Academy of American Poets.
 She is the recipient of a 2021 Treehouse Climate Action Poetry Prize from the Academy of American Poets, as well as the 2021 Lucille Clifton Legacy Award.
 Her chapbook, The Ones We Have, received the 2012 Flying Trout Chapbook prize.
 Her work has appeared in or is forthcoming from The Paris Review, Tin House, Poem-a-Day, The Virginia Quarterly Review, The Southern Review, Orion, Shenandoah, Ecotone, and Pleiades.
 She has been supported by fellowships and grants from Civitella Ranieri Foundation and Bread Loaf Writers’ Conference, and is currently the Sherwood Anderson Distinguished Visiting Writer in Poetry at Guilford College.
 Green teaches Environmental Studies and English at Washington and Lee University. https://www.leahnaomigreen.com/

-Saskia Hamilton (’89/ ’92) is the author of All Souls (Graywolf Press, 2023); Corridor (Graywolf Press, 2014); Divide These (Graywolf Press, 2005); and As for Dream (2001).
-She is also the editor of The Letters of Robert Lowell (Farrar, Straus and Giroux, 2005) and the coeditor of Words in Air: The Complete Correspondence Between Elizabeth Bishop and Robert Lowell (Farrar, Straus and Giroux, 2008).
-Hamilton is the recipient of fellowships from the Radcliffe Institute for Advanced Study and the National Endowment for the Arts.
-She has worked for the Folger Shakespeare Library in Washington, D.C. and the Lannan Foundation in Santa Fe, New Mexico.
-She currently teaches at Barnard College in New York.
+Saskia Hamilton (’89/ ’92) was the author of All Souls (Graywolf Press, 2023); Corridor (Graywolf Press, 2014); Divide These (Graywolf Press, 2005); and As for Dream (2001).
+She was also the editor of The Letters of Robert Lowell (Farrar, Straus and Giroux, 2005) and the coeditor of Words in Air: The Complete Correspondence Between Elizabeth Bishop and Robert Lowell (Farrar, Straus and Giroux, 2008).
+Hamilton was the recipient of fellowships from the Radcliffe Institute for Advanced Study and the National Endowment for the Arts.
+She worked for the Folger Shakespeare Library in Washington, D.C. and the Lannan Foundation in Santa Fe, New Mexico.
+Her fifth collection of poetry, All Souls, is set to be posthumously published in September 2023.

 Photo Credit: Molly Boiling

 John Harvey (’95): John Harvey ran Slow Dancer Press from 1977 to 1999, publishing, amongst others, the work of Sharon Olds, Lucille Clifton and James Schuyler in the UK.
-His own New & Selected Poems, Out of Silence, was published by Smith/Doorstop in 2014.
+His own New & Selected Poems, Out of Silence, was published by Smith/Doorstop in 2014 and Aslant published by Shoestring Press in 2019.
 His crime fiction has won major prizes in Great Britain, France and the US, and he is the recipient of the Crime Writers Association Cartier Diamond Dagger for Sustained Excellence in Crime Writing.
 He has been awarded Honorary Degrees, Doctor of Letters, by the Universities of Nottingham and Hertfordshire. http://mellotone.co.uk/

 Donna Henderson (’88, ’89, ’92, ’94, ’02, ’09, ’11) is the author of three collections of poems, two of which have been finalists for the Oregon Book Award in poetry.
 Her poems, essays, song lyrics, and reviews have appeared in a variety of magazines and anthologies, performance venues, art installations, and recordings (most recently, on the CD I Dream Awake with composer Bill Whitley).
 Donna is also the vocalist and bandleader of the jazz and latin music band, Chuvarada.
 She maintains a psychotherapy (and other healing arts) practice in Maupin, Oregon, where she lives with her husband.